Chemical Threat

 • If you are caught in or near a contaminated area, you should:

-• Move away immediately in a direction upwind of the source.
+• Move away as quickly as possible in a direction upwind of the source of the chemical contaminant.

 After a Chemical Attack

-• Gently wash face and hair with soap and water before thoroughly rinsing with water.
+• Flush eyes with water and gently wash face and hair with soap and water.
+Rinse with warm water.

 Chemical Threat Sources